rmpgjoe/studiodev/README.md

   - configure spring components when prompted
 - Make sure the tomcat IntelliJ plugin is installed & enabled
   - Point your IntelliJ tomcat server installation to /usr/local/tomcat
+- Build your ijdeploy docker images (see studio-docker repo and docs)

 ## Sync

-Whenever you have to synchronize your maven projects (such as now on import), IntelliJ will helpfully overwrite your artifact definition.
+Whenever you have to synchronize your maven projects (such as now on import), IntelliJ will *helpfully* overwrite your artifact definition.
 That will remove your developer environment and class deployment from the artifact.

 To fix this:
 - Open Project Structure
 - Go to artifacts
 - Edit the re-studio-server:war exploded artifact
 - Click the context menu on redev compile output and put in WEB-INF/classes
 - Repeat for any modules you are editing to include your changes in redeploys

 ## Environment dependencies